ReactionMechanismGenerator/ARC/CODE_OF_CONDUCT.md

-# RMG Code of Conduct
+# ARC Code of Conduct

 ## Our Pledge